Official Regulations of the CaYPT

 V. The Agenda of the CaYPT

 The CaYPT is carried out in a period determined by the COC (from February to April).
 All teams participate in three Selective PMs.
 Selective PMs are carried out according to a fixed schedule as detailed in the attachment to these Regulations.
-Numbers are ascribed to teams by lot.
-The Physics Match regulations Three or four teams participate in a PM, depending on the total number of teams.
-In the course of a PM the members of a team communicate only with each other.
+Numbers are ascribed to teams by a draw.
+The Physics Match regulations three or four teams participate in a PM, depending on the total number of teams.
+In the course of a PM, the members of a team communicate only with each other.
 Before the beginning of a PM, the Jury and the teams are introduced.
 The PM is carried out in two (or three) Stages.
 In each Stage, a team plays one of the two (or three) roles: Reporter, Opponent, Reviewer (Observer).
 In the subsequent Stages of the PM, the teams change their roles according to the schemes:

 |Three Teams PM||Two Teams PM|